Best Of15 min read

 • Full vector editing with Auto Layout and component libraries

-• Prototyping with interactive flows built in
+• Built-in prototyping with interactive flows

 • FigJam whiteboard for brainstorming and client workshops